 Textbooks and Other Course Materials

-Unlike in secondary/high school, in college you are responsible for acquiring your own course materials.
+You are responsible for acquiring your own course materials.
 You will not be given books nor other necessary supplies at the start of class.
-Although you may wait until you arrive at Grinnell, getting course materials takes time and money, so prepare in advance.
+Although you can wait until you arrive at Grinnell to get course materials, it takes time and money, so prepare in advance.

 Which books will I need?